 Safety planning – Providers often work with patients and their families to ensure

-are supported in the event of a mental health crisis.
-Safety planning can involve creating a physical
+that patients are supported in the event of a mental health crisis.
+Safety planning can involve creating a

-that identifies triggers, warning signs, coping strategies, and potential interventions.
-Rural communities
+physical document that identifies triggers, warning signs, coping strategies, and potential interventions.

-offer home-based telebehavioral or telemental care should be aware of special
+Rural communities that offer home-based telebehavioral or telemental care should be aware of the importance

 Workforce challenges – Some rural programs have experienced challenges with engaging

-retaining behavioral and mental healthcare providers to offer telehealth services.
-Several rural programs
+and retaining behavioral and mental healthcare providers to offer telehealth services.
+Several rural

-addressed this challenge by partnering with psychiatry and psychology programs at medical and graduate
+programs addressed this challenge by partnering with psychiatry and psychology programs at medical and

-institutions in their states.
-These telehealth partnerships allow future mental health providers to gain
+graduate institutions in their states.
+These telehealth partnerships allow future mental health providers to

 Stigma around behavioral and mental health conditions – Rural programs offering

-health services may experience challenges with stigma.
-For example, rural residents might feel discouraged
+telemental health services may experience challenges with stigma.
+For example, rural residents might feel

-seeking help for behavioral health due to stigma associated with mental illness and perceived lack of
+discouraged from seeking help for behavioral health due to stigma associated with mental illness and

-confidentiality.
-Additional issues related to stigma are described in the Primary
+perceived lack of privacy or confidentiality.
+Additional issues related to stigma are described in the Primary Care Behavioral Health

-Care Behavioral Health Model of the Rural Services Integration Toolkit.
-Rural organizations that
+Model of the Rural Services Integration Toolkit.
+Rural organizations that offer telemental care may

-telemental care may choose to emphasize the integrated nature of their services and ensure that patients
+choose to emphasize the integrated nature of their services and ensure that patients have private and

 Confidentiality – Some rural programs report that patients prefer receiving